Achievable logoAchievable logo

 The heart

-The heart extends from approximately 2nd costal cartilage on the left and 3rd costal cartilage on the right to the fifth intercostal space on the left and sixth right costal cartilage on the right.
-Apex is in the left fifth intercostal space at the midclavicular line.
+The heart extends from approximately the 2nd costal cartilage on the left and the 3rd costal cartilage on the right down to the 5th intercostal space on the left and the 6th right costal cartilage on the right.
+The apex lies in the left 5th intercostal space at the midclavicular line.

 Normal heart exterior